WindowsVista42/WindowsVista42/README.md

 # Hi!
 Hi, I'm Sean, a 3rd-year computer science major currently focusing on games and game engines.
 I am building a game engine from scratch and have considerable experience with modern graphics APIs and game engine technology.

-**Some notable things I've built include:**
+**I have worked on:**
 - Deferred and forward renderers
 - Entity component systems
 - Material and effect systems